 Wet Tropics of Queensland World Heritage natural criteria

-The Wet Tropics of Queensland meets all four World Heritage natural criteria, displaying: features of exceptional natural beauty; outstanding examples of the major stages in the earth's evolutionary history; outstanding examples of ongoing ecological processes and biological evolution; and is a centre of biological diversity and the only habitat for numerous threatened species.
+The Wet Tropics of Queensland meets all 4 World Heritage natural criteria, displaying: features of exceptional natural beauty; outstanding examples of the major stages in the earth's evolutionary history; outstanding examples of ongoing ecological processes and biological evolution; and as a centre of biological diversity and the only habitat for numerous threatened species.

-The 894,420ha Wet Tropics of Queensland World Heritage Area is extremely important for its rich and unique biodiversity.
-It was inscribed on the World Heritage List in 1988.
+Inscribed on the World Heritage List in 1988, the 894,420 hectares Wet Tropics of Queensland World Heritage Area is extremely important for its rich and unique biodiversity.

-All of Australia’s unique marsupials, and most of its other animals, originated in rainforest ecosystems, and their closest surviving relatives occur in the Wet Tropics.
-These living relics of the Gondwanan era and their subsequent diversification provide unique insights into the process of evolution.
-They provide us with important information for the interpretation of fossils of plants and animals found elsewhere in Australia, and about the evolution of Australia’s dry adapted sclerophyll (hard leaf) flora and marsupial fauna in particular.
+All of Australia’s unique marsupials and most of its other animals, originated in rainforest ecosystems, with their closest surviving relatives occurring in the Wet Tropics.
+These living relics of the Gondwanan era, and their subsequent diversification, provide unique insights into the process of evolution.
+They provide us with important information for the interpretation of fossils of plants and animals found elsewhere in Australia, and about the evolution of Australia’s dry adapted sclerophyll (hard leaf) flora and marsupial fauna.